-was built as a three-masted, wooden schooner-barge in 1889 in West Bay City, Mich., by master shipbuilder James Davidson as hull number 31 of 103.
+was built as a three-masted, wooden schooner-barge in 1889 in West Bay City, Michigan, by master shipbuilder James Davidson as hull number 31 of 103.
 In 1892, Adriatic

 was purchased by M.A.
 Bradley of Cleveland, Ohio, and was towed as a consort of wooden steamers hauling cargoes of wheat, ore, and coal across the Great Lakes.
 After twenty years of operation in this capacity, Adriatic

-was purchased by the Leathem and Smith Stone Company of Sturgeon Bay, Wis., to operate in the growing crushed stone trade.
+was purchased by the Leathem and Smith Stone Company of Sturgeon Bay, Wisconsin, to operate in the growing crushed stone trade.
 In 1913, Adriatic

 was converted into a "crane equipped stone barge" with the addition of a derrick and rails on its deck.
 By the end of 1913, however, the demand for crushed stone was so high that faster unloading methods were needed.